tchayen/triangolatte/README.md

 ## Future plans

 ### Optimizations

+> **NOTE**: _this library is developed mostly with map data triangulation in mind and it will be its main performance target._

 - allow reusing point array for massive allocation reduction
 - test z-ordering for early returning in ear detection